-If the configured VRRP instance or oper-group is not configured, PIM operates as normal with the default or configured priority value, and does not set its priority to oper-group-active-priority.
+If the configured VRRP instance or oper-group is not configured, PIM operates as normal with the default or configured priority value.
 A change in the operational group status is independent of the address family; IPv4 and IPv6 priorities are configured independently of each other.
 Two operational groups are supported per PIM interface, one for IPv4 and one for IPv6.

-5.1.11.2 Configuration recommendations
+5.1.11.2 Guidelines for configuring VRRP Aware PIM